MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment3/Assignment3.md

 [Heat_map](https://github.com/MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/blob/master/Assignment3/Problem3_Visualize_Class_Activations.ipynb)

+---
 ### Problem 4

 Build an activation model that takes as input an image and produces as output the activation of the last conv layer of the model obtained in Problem 2.
 Using this activation model obtain the corresponding activations for the validation images.
 Apply t-SNE visualization to these activations to see how well the convnet separates cats from dogs.

-For this problem, we again use our trained model obtained in Problem 2 'cats_and_dogs_fine_tuning_functionalAPI.h5' and visualize the conv filters response and feature maps.
-We create an activaton model that takes an image as input and uses filter activation for each layer as output.
-We visualzie the output of 1 dog validation image for first layer activation for filter 4, then filter 19.
+For this problem, we again use our trained model obtained in Problem 2 'cats_and_dogs_fine_tuning_functionalAPI.h5' and visualized the conv filters response and feature maps.
+We created an activaton model that takes an image as input and uses filter activation for each layer as output.
+We visualize the output of 1 dog validation image for first layer activation for filter 4, then filter 19.

 We then visualize second layer activation and final layer activation.